Hypervolemia: types, causes, symptoms and treatment. Hypervolemia. What you need to know about excess fluid in the body Pulmonary hypervolemia

 HYPOVOLEMIA

-Normocythemic hypovolemia is a condition manifested by a decrease in the total blood volume while maintaining Ht within the normal range.
+Normocythemic hypovolemia is a condition manifested by a decrease in total blood volume while maintaining Ht within normal limits.

-The most common causes: acute blood loss, shock conditions, vasodilation collapse.
-In the last two cases, normocythemic hypovolemia develops as a result of the deposition of a large volume of blood in the venous (capacitive) vessels and a significant decrease in BCC due to this.
+The most common reasons: acute blood loss, shock states, vasodilation collapse.
+In the last two cases, normocythemic hypovolemia develops as a result of the deposition of a large volume of blood in the venous (capacitive) vessels and a significant decrease in the volume of blood volume due to this.

 Manifestations are determined by the nature of the cause that caused it (blood loss, shock, collapse), as well as the speed and degree of activation of compensation mechanisms aimed at eliminating acute hypoxia.

-Oligocythemic hypovolemia is a condition characterized by a decrease in the total blood volume with a predominant decrease in the number of its formed elements.
-At the same time, Ht is below the norm.
+Oligocythemic hypovolemia is a condition characterized by a decrease in total blood volume with a predominant decrease in the number of its formed elements.
+Ht is below normal.

 The most common causes: conditions after acute blood loss, erythropenia.

-Polycythemic hypovolemia is a condition in which a decrease in the total blood volume in the body is mainly due to a decrease in plasma volume.
-The Ht index in this condition is above the normal range.
+Polycythemic hypovolemia is a condition in which a decrease in the total volume of blood in the body is caused mainly by a decrease in plasma volume.
+The Ht value in this condition is above the normal range.

-The most common causes: conditions that cause an increased loss of fluid in the body (repeated vomiting, prolonged diarrhea, polyuria, increased and prolonged sweating, extensive skin burns); conditions that prevent a sufficient intake of fluid into the body (water "starvation"): absence or impossibility of drinking drinking water.
+The most common causes: conditions that cause increased loss of fluid from the body (repeated vomiting, prolonged diarrhea, polyuria, increased and prolonged sweating, extensive skin burns); conditions that prevent sufficient fluid intake into the body (water “starvation”): lack or impossibility of drinking drinking water.

-Manifestations: disorders of organ-tissue and micro-hemocirculation, increased blood viscosity, aggregation of blood corpuscles and disseminated microthrombosis.
+Manifestations: disorders of organ-tissue and microhemocirculation, increased blood viscosity, aggregation of blood cells and disseminated microthrombosis.

 Blood loss

-Blood loss is a condition characterized by the loss of a part of the blood by the body.
+Blood loss is a condition characterized by the body's loss of part of the blood.

-In this case, a complex of pathogenic and adaptive reactions of the body develops, the combination of which is called the state after blood loss.
-This condition is manifested by a disorder of the vital activity of the organism of varying degrees (depending on the amount of blood loss and the reactivity of the organism).
+In this case, a complex of pathogenic and adaptive reactions of the body develops, the totality of which is called the state after blood loss.
+This condition is manifested by a disorder of the body's vital functions of varying degrees (depending on the amount of blood loss and the reactivity of the body).

-Bleeding must be distinguished from hemorrhage and hematoma.
+Bleeding should be distinguished from hemorrhage and hematoma.

-Hemorrhage is focal or diffuse tissue penetration (eg, subcutaneous tissue, muscles) with blood.
+Hemorrhage is focal or diffuse soaking of tissues (for example, subcutaneous tissue, muscles) with blood.

 Hematoma is a local accumulation of blood in tissue.